 IPVanish Performance Data

-IPVanish offers extremely fast downloads on local connections, peaking at a phenomenal average speed of 258Mbps, while other hotspots average 147Mbps.
-Connections to the US typically approached 32Mbps, nothing to get excited about but enough to handle HD streaming and downloading.
-Some more distant connections performed well, such as San Fran to Sydney (44Mbps) but if you want to connect out from Australia or Japan, expect most connections to struggle to reach a paltry 17Mbps.
+IPVanish offers extremely fast downloads on local connections, peaking at a phenomenal average speed of 348Mbps, while other hotspots average 166Mbps.
+Connections to the US typically approached 27Mbps, nothing to get excited about but enough to handle HD streaming and downloading.
+Some more distant connections performed well, such as San Fran to Sydney (48Mbps) but if you want to connect out from Australia or Japan, expect most connections to struggle to reach a paltry 16Mbps.

-We also logged fantastically low latency of less than 1ms for users in Toronto, Paris and Frankfurt, and under 2ms in New York and Amsterdam, making IPVanish a dream for torrenters and gamers.
-Most other locations had a ping of well under 4ms, however Vancouver is an exception with a fairly laggy 18ms.
+We also logged fantastically low latency of less than 1ms for users in Toronto, Paris and Frankfurt and under 2ms in New York and Amsterdam, making IPVanish a dream for torrenters and gamers.
+Most other locations had a ping of well under 4ms, however Vancouver is an exception with a fairly laggy 44ms.

 IPVanish connects reasonably quickly at around 10 seconds on average, and performance was very reliable with little fluctuation.
 We also experienced barely any connection drops, so as long as you have a stable internet connection you shouldn’t have any issues.

 IPVanish’s upload speeds are the best we have seen from any VPN provider.
-Average local upload speeds were incredibly fast at 109Mbps, and some individual servers tested significantly higher than that, such as Toronto with a phenomenal 189Mbps, making it extremely appealing to P2P users.
+Average local upload speeds were incredibly fast at 123Mbps, and some individual servers tested significantly higher than that, such as Paris with a phenomenal 241Mbps, making it extremely appealing to P2P users.

 While IPVanish is certainly very fast, it lacks consistency in download speeds.
 If you only need to connect locally then IPVanish is a fantastic choice if you need speed.
 Performance on international connections is much less consistent however, so carefully consider your locational needs before choosing IPVanish.
 While long distance speeds are often respectable, there are faster options out there for this kind of connection.

-IPVanish’s server network is above average size, covering the most popular locations across the world.
-For most people, 61 countries will be more than enough to choose from, but should you need more choice then there are other providers that do offer more, such as HideMyAss! with over 190.
+IPVanish’s server network is above average in size, covering the most popular locations across the world.
+For most users 61 countries will be more than enough to choose from, but should you need more choice then there are other providers that offer more – you get over 190 with HideMyAss!

-Where IPVanish really stands out is its 1,000+ individual servers and 40,000+ IP addresses, which is one of the largest number of IPs we’ve seen on offer.
+Where IPVanish really stands out is in its 1,100+ individual servers and 40,000+ IP addresses, which is one of the largest offerings we’ve ever seen.
 This is great for performance, as you’re unlikely to suffer slowdowns due to server congestion.
-It also less likely that your traffic will be identified as via a VPN.

-The choice of 18 US cities puts IPVanish up there with the best providers for US coverage, although the northern states are not covered.
-Five cities in the UK puts it a little behind the very best VPNs, but that’s more than enough for most.
+The choice of 17 US cities puts IPVanish up there with the best providers for US coverage.
+Four cities in the UK is also a good amount of choice.

-You can find the complete list of IPVanish server locations by country and purpose on their website below.
+You can find the complete list of IPVanish server locations by country and purpose on its website below.

 Platforms & Devices